NB SR-125 in South Bay to Close This Weekend for New Tolling Equipment Installation

 A full northbound closure of the State Route 125 Toll Road from East H Street to State Route 54 is planned for this weekend starting at 8 p.m.
 Friday to accommodate the installation of new overhead tolling equipment.

-The closure is scheduled to take place through Monday at 6 a.m.
+The closure is scheduled to take place through the weekend.
 During this time, the following closures will be in effect:

 What San Diegans Are Reading